lab64makerspace/intro2PCBdesign/UberRadio/README.md

 As nice as the SAM32 is, it isn't designed to drive speakers (*why would it be?*).
 This means we need somthing that will provide enough power to drive some speakers and make some noise!
 So, you ask, what *exactly* does come out of the SAM32?
 And how do we turn that into sound?

 Well, the answer is "I'm not just sure yet.
 But I'll know in a couple of hours."
-I suspect that we will find some sort of PCM or I2S output available if code things correctly.</br>
+I suspect that we will find some sort of PCM or I2S output available if we code things correctly.</br>

 If you want to follow along, you should check out these videos:</br>